LumoSQL/not-forking/doc/not-forking.md

 The only key which must be present is `vcs`, and there is no default.
-It indicates what kind of version control system to use to obtain upstream sources; the value is the name of a version control module defined by the not-forking mechanism; at the time of writing `git` and `download` are valid values; in general, the documentation for the corresponding version control module defines what else is present in the `upstream.conf` file; this document describes briefly the configuration for the above two modules.
+It indicates what kind of version control system to use to obtain upstream sources; the value is the name of a version control module defined by the not-forking mechanism; at the time of writing `fossil`, `git` and `download` are valid values; in general, the documentation for the corresponding version control module defines what else is present in the `upstream.conf` file; this document describes briefly the configuration for the above three modules.

 Optionally, two other keys can be present: `compare` and `subtree`.